JaakkoLipp/JaakkoLipp/README.md

 ---

-> Building practical AI systems, self-hosted infrastructure, and software that is easier to reason about.
+> Learning to write quality software, building practical AI systems, and experimenting with self-hosted infrastructure.